 - Single high-end kitchen (60–70 sq ft): Swapping from a premium Calacatta marble at roughly $220 per sq ft installed to a Calacatta-look quartz at around $100 per sq ft installed can still save several thousand dollars on the project.

-- 30-unit multi-family project: Choosing marble-look quartz with GoSource wholesale pricing across all kitchens and baths can free enough budget for upgraded fixtures, hardware, or lighting, while still delivering "white marble" visuals in the photos and marketing deck.
+- 30-unit multi-family project: Choose marble-look quartz for all kitchens and bathrooms and Leverage GoSource wholesale rates.
+This may create more budget flexibility.
+Shift savings to better fixtures, hardware, or lighting, while still getting a “white marble” look in photos and marketing.

 Design: Calacatta Styles and Where Each Shines